Eliza White (missionary): Life as a Missionary Wife in Māngungu

 Eventually, Eliza White became fluent in te reo Māori, and she began to manage as many as ten Māori girls training in English-style washing, cleaning and sewing.
 By 1836, the last year of her journal, Eliza White recorded that seventy women attended prayers with her on Sunday.
 The rest of the White's children lived to adulthood: Joseph White (born in 1835), Thomas Leigh White (born 1836), and Eliza Leigh White (born 1837).
 During this time, the mission had grown in congregants - reports of 1000 or more Māori attending worship - and a sawmill post with support for the local Māori's timber trading.
 However, there were complaints about Rev. White's adulterous conduct with Māori women, and the Church Missionary Society sent Nathaniel Turner and his family to replace the Whites.
 The White family sailed to England for a short visit for him to plead his case with the Wesleyan authorities, but he was dismissed as a missionary—and so was Eliza White, by association since her missionary work had never been officially acknowledged.
 They returned, after their daughter's birth, in 1838 to New Zealand where they lived in a house near the Māngungu Mission House.
 In a controversial move, William White continued to preach and support the Māori as a consultant and trader.
 Meanwhile, Eliza White ran a school that included the children of Rev. White's brother and the children of Rev. James and Mary Wallis.

 Life in Auckland

 In 1845 the Whites moved to Auckland to escape the violence growing over land ownership around the Bay of Islands.
 Eliza and her four children sailed with the other refugees aboard H.M.S.
 Victoria, a gun brig.
-They attended the High Street Methodist Church, and in honor of her churchwork, a portrait of the family hung in the chapel.
+They attended the High Street Methodist Church, and in honour of her churchwork, a portrait of the family hung in the chapel.
 One of her sons, Joseph, must have returned to Māngungu since he died there in 1858 at the age of 23 when kicked by a horse.
 Her younger son, Thomas "Leigh" White, married Jane Jesson in 1864.